keymetrics/doc-pm2/en/enterprise/guides/log.md

 pm2io.Notifier.Log("something about my application")
 ```

-You may want to integrate with your logger framework, it's actually pretty easy, here is a exemple with Logrus :
+You may want to integrate with your logger framework, it's actually pretty easy, here is a exemple with Logrus:

 ```go
 package main